Wizards of Waverly Place: The Movie: Plot

-Eventually, Alex and Justin succeed in finding the Stone of Dreams, but Giselle steals the Stone.
+Eventually, Alex and Justin succeed in finding the Stone of Dreams, but Giselle steals it.
 Theresa, Max and Jerry meet up with them and the kids tell Theresa and Jerry their story.
 Theresa doesn't believe them, believing she would not forget her children.
 Jerry mentions that if one of the kids was a full wizard, they might be able to cast a spell to reverse it.
 Max finally loses all of his memories and is sucked into a vortex of non-existence.
 Theresa remembers him at the last minute, realizing that they were telling the truth.
 Jerry transports Alex and Justin to an ancient battlefield to have a contest.
 He explains the contest's rules: they will only be allowed to use spells involving the four classic elements, and the winner will become a full wizard, while the loser will permanently lose their powers.
 Alex and Justin engage in what turns out to be an intense battle, with Alex narrowly winning it.
 In a state of worry, Alex turns to Justin for help.
 However, by now Justin has lost all of his memories; Alex tells him that even though they pick on each other, she looks up to him and begs Justin to not leave her alone.
 Justin tells her that he'd never leave her and that even though he doesn't know her, he believes her and wants to help, but he is quickly sucked into the vortex.

 Meanwhile, Theresa returns to the resort and notices Giselle in human form with the Stone of Dreams on her necklace.
 After Giselle admits to using him to get the Stone, Archie manages to take the Stone from her.
 He uses it to turn her back into a parrot before giving it to Theresa.
 Back at the battlefield, Alex becomes desperate, realizing Justin should have won, as he is a smarter and more skilled wizard.
-She tries to do a spell and begs Jerry for help, but he says it’s too late.
+She tries to do a spell and begs Jerry for help, but he says it's too late.
 Just as Alex begins to become hopeless, Theresa appears with the Stone, having used it to transport herself to the battlefield to help Alex.
 Jerry tells her she can wish for her brothers to reappear and still keep her full wizard powers if she uses her one wish correctly, but Alex wishes for everything to go back to the way it was.
-The alternate reality is erased as time rewinds to just before the argument that preceded Alex making the wish that her parents did not meet.
-This time, Alex apologizes for her attitude and gracefully accepts her grounding.
+The alternate reality is erased as time rewinds to just before the argument that preceded Alex making the wish that started all the trouble.
+This time, Alex apologizes for her attitude and gracefully accepts her grounding, even though her mother has no memory of grounding Alex.
 She lovingly reunites with Justin and Max, who have full memories of their adventure, and they and their parents stroll once more.